In Unity for Service

 TGIF

-Come join us on July 28th for an evening of wine, food, and karaoke.
+Please come join us on May 31st for an early evening of wine and food.
 This is a chance to meet up with some of our club members and unwind.
-Hope to see a few of you there.

 Back to School